c422/c422-src/content/en/author/zhaoyiqin/_index.md

 +++

-I am a senior undergaduate software engineeering student at Tianjin Normal University, Tianjin, China.
-I am a key member of the Cognitive and Affective Computing Lab at my TJNU, advised by Prof. Ziping Zhao.
-I am also a former Baidu FE intern at DuerOS department, Baidu, Inc. My mentor is Sen Li and Yangyang Zhang, they are smart and respectful engineers.
+I am a senior undergaduate Software Engineeering student at Tianjin Normal University, Tianjin, China.
+I am also a key member of the Cognitive and Affective Computing Lab advised by Prof. Ziping Zhao at TJNU.
+I love both research and industrial, I had a wonderful internship experience at Baidu DuerOS department major in web development.

-My research at TJNU is about applied machine learning and affective computing.
-If you are interested, checkout my selected projects and publications at here.
-I also have a few creative open source application projects, like my unique personal website design.
+My research at TJNU is focused on applied machine learning and affective computing.
+If you are interested, checkout my selected projects and publications at below.
+There are also a few creative open source application projects.